Australian Market Significantly Lower

 Top-Rankings

-Börse aktuell - Live TickerSMI nach neuem Allzeithoch schliesslich stark -- DAX endet nach Rekord erstmals über 23.000-Punkte-Marke -- Wall Street schliesst deutlich im Minus -- Asiatische Indizes letztlich uneinig
+Börse aktuell - Live TickerZoll-Schock: SMI schliesst tief im Minus -- DAX letztlich mit herben Verlusten -- US-Börsen gehen tiefer aus der Sitzung -- Asiatische Indizes beenden Handel uneinig

-Der heimische Aktienmarkt zeigte sich in Rekordform grün, während der deutsche Aktienmarkt zum Wochenauftakt mit neuer Bestmarke höher notierte.
-Die Wall Street präsentierte sich zum Wochenanfang mit roten Vorzeichen.
-Am Montag fanden die wichtigsten asiatischen Märkten keine gemeinsame Richtung.
+Der heimische und deutsche Aktienmarkt bewegten sich am Dienstag mit kräftigen Abgaben.
+Die US-Börsen zeigten sich letztlich mit Verlusten.
+Am Dienstag fanden die wichtigsten asiatischen Märkten keine gemeinsame Richtung.

 finanzen.net News